coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 **Invisible:** Visually undetectable.
-An invisible creature gains a +2 bonus on attack rolls against sighted opponents, and ignores its opponents' Dexterity bonuses to AC (if any).
+An invisible creature gains a +2 bonus on attack rolls against sighted opponents, and ignores its opponents’ Dexterity bonuses to AC (if any).
 (See Invisibility, under Special Abilities.)

 **Knocked Down:** Depending on their size, creatures can be knocked down